At Home with Julia

 the show nevertheless proved very popular both with television audiences – becoming the most watched Australian scripted comedy series of 2011 – and with television critics.

-According to media reports, international versions of the series are being developed in the United Kingdom and Europe.
+According to media reports, international versions of the series were in development in the United Kingdom and Europe.

-None of these shows however have been commissioned as of September 2013.
+None of these shows were commissioned.

-The series was sold to the United States for broadcast in 2012 and can there be viewed on Hulu.
+The series was sold to the United States for broadcast in 2012 and can be viewed on Hulu.

 In February 2013, the notorious "flag sex-scene" from Episode 3 ("The Leaker") was featured in the ABC1 series Shock Horror Aunty!, a compilation of the Australian Broadcasting Corporation's most controversial broadcast comedy incidents.

-No second series was produced due to the uncertainty of how long the real Gillard would remain Prime Minister.
+A second series was not produced due to the uncertainty regarding the real Gillard's tenure as Prime Minister.
 Amanda Bishop did reprise the role of Gillard for Wednesday Night Fever, however the real Gillard was ousted as Labor Party leader and thus Prime Minister just prior to the show's debut on ABC1.

-In an atmosphere of budgetary cuts to the ABC and severe criticism of the use of political satire on it, no follow-up series has been produced about Tony Abbott, the former Coalition Prime Minister.
+In an atmosphere of budgetary cuts to the ABC and severe criticism of its use of political satire, no follow-up series has been produced about Tony Abbott, or any subsequent Prime Minister.